Work in the Wineyard & Cellar

 Aging and Bottling

 Aging - the storage time in cask and/or in bottle - can decisively influence the quality and flavor of a wine.
 Consumers today seem to prefer young, fresh wines.
-As such, white wines are often bottled and marketed after minimal aging.
+As such, white wines are often bottled and marketed when they are still young.
 On the other hand, high- and highest-quality wines are aged much longer before being bottled.
-Red wines and whites from the Burgunder, or Pinot, grape varieties are increasingly aged in small, new oak casks (Barriques).
+Red wines and whites from the Burgunder, or Pinot, grape varieties are increasingly aged in small, quite new oak casks (Barriques).

 Depending on the size of an estate, most bottling today takes place on semi- or fully-automated bottling lines that vary in size and capacity.
 Bottles are sterilized to ensure total cleanliness and after filling, immediately closed with corks or screw caps.
 After this, the wine should be stored at a moderate temperature for a few weeks before being shipped.
 Capsules and labels are added right after bottling or when orders are placed.